 The Manistee Catholic Central band program begins in the 5th grade, where all students learn to play a band instrument, read music, and count basic rhythms.
 Students will perform 3-4 times during the year, but the emphasis is on acquiring fundamental skills of musicianship.

-The High School band meets three days per week and will participate in selected sporting events, parades, concerts, and M.S.B.O.A. activites.
+The High School band meets four days per week and will participate in selected sporting events, parades, concerts, and M.S.B.O.A. activites.
 Further mastery of the instrument and increased knowledge of advanced performance techniques are the main concern.

-Mr. Robert Gras is in his fourth year as director of the MCC Bands.
+Mr. Robert Gras is in his fifth year as director of the MCC Bands.
 Previously, Mr. Gras taught in the Algonac (MI) school district for 16 years and in the Bay City (MI) Public Schools for 8 years.
 Mr. Gras has taught every level of music from pre-kindergarten general music to college wind ensembles.
-He is the owner and operator of Educators Music Services and a published author of many MS and HS level band pieces.
+He is the owner and operator of Artifex Music and a published author of many MS and HS level band pieces.
 Mr. Gras' extensive experience in marching band allows him to work as an arranger, drill designer, and instructor for many school bands throughout the country.

 As a member of M.S.B.O.A., his bands have achieved superior ratings in every division from Junior High Class D to High School Class AA.
 The Algonac HS Symphonic Band was a superior rating winner at the 2009 Dixie Classic Festival, won the judge's award for Outstanding Woodwinds, and finished second by .25 points for the title of Festival Honors Band.
 The Algonac WAVE Percussion Ensemble competed in M.C.G.C. and W.G.I. events from 2002-2012 and won back to back state championships in 2005 and 2006.